 The information below provides important links and details that should make the entire process easier for you.

 Contact Your Consulate

-If you are unsure on how to find the U.S. Embassy or Consulate in Your Country please visit the list of U.S. Embassies at http://usembassy.state.gov to find the United States Embassy and Consulate(s) in your country.
+If you are unsure on how to find the U.S. Embassy or Consulate in your country, please visit the list of U.S. Embassies at www.usembassy.gov to find the United States Embassy and Consulate(s) in your country.

 - Check your passport expiration date to make sure it will be valid for at least six more months.

 - If you already have a visa, check the expiration date to make sure it will not expire before your trip is completed.

 Scheduling Visa Interview Appointments